bdowe/document_denoising_stacked_autoencoder/README.md

 ### References
 * The model architecture used in this repository is inspired by this [article](https://medium.com/illuin/cleaning-up-dirty-scanned-documents-with-deep-learning-2e8e6de6cfa6).
-* The dataset used for model training and inference is the [document denoising dataset on kaggle](https://www.kaggle.com/c/denoising-dirty-documents/overview)
+* The [dataset](https://www.kaggle.com/c/denoising-dirty-documents/overview) used for model training and inference is the document denoising dataset on kaggle.

 ## Getting Started